 Quercetin is a flavonoid pigment found in many plants and foods such as, apples, berries, onions, Ginkgo biloba, red wine, green tea, St. John’s wort, American elder, and buckwheat tea.

 Quercetin has unique biological properties that may improve mental as well as physical performance and reduce the risk of infection, mainly upper respiratory tract ones (URTI).
 These properties extend to benefits to the overall health disease resistance including anti-carcinogenic, anti-inflammatory, antiviral, antioxidant, and psychostimulant activities as well as the ability to inhibit lipid peroxidation, platelet aggregation and capillary permeability and to stimulate mitochondrial biogenesis.

 The estimated absorption of quercetin glucoside; the naturally occurring form of quercetin, ranges from 3% to 17% in healthy individuals.
-This low bioavailability may be attributed to its low absorption, extensive metabolism and/or rapid elimination, hence, the need for special formulation that improves the pharmacokinetics especially the absorption and thus bioavailability of this product.
+This low bioavailability may be attributed to its low absorption, extensive metabolism and/or rapid elimination, hence, the need for a special formulation that improves the pharmacokinetics, especially the absorption and thus bioavailability of this product.
 The dose of quercetin widely assessed in human clinical studies varies between 500 and 1000 mg/day.

 Quercetin possesses strong anti-oxidant properties.